 Following the close of discovery, a settlement conference and/or pretrial conference will be held.
 Here, the parties will attempt to settle the case.
 If it does not resolve, the case will be set for a jury trial or an “Alternative Dispute Resolution” such as mediation or binding arbitration.

 Jury trials give each party the opportunity to plead their case in front of a jury of their peers.
 Depending on the complexity of the case, a trial may last several days, weeks, or even months.

 During the trial, a judge presides over the case and acts as the courtroom referee.
 After the case is litigated, and each party has presented its case, the judge will instruct the jury on the law which must be followed during deliberations.
 The jury then performs its civic duty as the “finder of fact,” and will render a verdict for either the plaintiff or defendant.

-To us, your case is not just another easy settlement – it’s personal.
+The Philadelphia slip and fall attorneys at Wieand Law Firm, LLC aggressively represent injured people throughout Pennsylvania.
 If we represent you, we will immediately begin preparing your case for trial while working to negotiate a settlement to fairly compensate you.
-For a free and confidential legal consultation about your personal injury claim, speak with an attorney at the Wieand Law Firm, LLC by calling (877) 654-3887.
+For a free consultation with Philadelphia personal injury attorney call us at (215) 666-7777.

 Disclaimer: This page is for informational purposes only and does not contain legal advice.
 This information may not be current law or may contain errors.